Last updated on March 31st, 2020 at 05:21 pm

 The station was named after the nearby Belorussky Rail Terminal, from which westward trains towards Belarus and western Europe departures.
 When’s arrived at the airport I actually took the aeroexpress to Belorusskaya then I took the metro into the city.

 During the airstrikes of World War II the Moscow subway, as well as the subways in some other cities, became bomb-proof shelters.
 Half a million people found shelter underground.
 Women and children slept in the carriages of trains that were parked overnight next to the platforms.

 Visit Revolution Square Station

 There are 76 bronze figures depicting Soviet heroes on the platform of Revolution Square station.
 The statue of Krasnoarmeets (Red Army soldier) periodically “loses” his gun: in average weapons are lost 3-4 times a year.
-The shoulder with with a dog is favorite among locals especially students as it’s believed that – if you rub the nose of the you will get good luck.
+The shoulder with a dog is favorite among locals especially students as it’s believed that – if you rub the nose of the dog, you will get good luck.
 As a result, a dog’s nose always shines.

 The handrails of the Moscow metro escalators move faster than the escalator stairs.

 See the marvelous Mayakovskaya Station